OWI vs. DUI: What’s the Difference Between An OWI and a DUI?

 Along with Michigan, OWI charges are listed in many other states’ statutes.
 This includes:

-Keep in mind that consequences for first, second and third offenses vary state-by-state.
+Keep in mind that consequences vary state-by-state for first, second and third time offenders.

 What does it mean when you’re charged with an OWI in Michigan?

-According to Michigan law, an OWI can be charged when an impaired person (for alcohol: a BAC of .08 or higher) puts the vehicle in a position posing a significant risk of causing a collision (i.e. if the engine is on and if the vehicle is in gear).
-Usually this involves driving your car on the road, but you can also get an OWI simply by sitting in your parked car!
+According to Michigan law, an OWI criminal charge happens when an impaired person under the influence of drugs or alcohol puts the vehicle in a position posing a significant risk of causing a collision (i.e. if the engine is on and if the vehicle is in gear).
+Usually this involves driving your car on the road, but you can also get a drunk driving charge simply by sitting in your parked car!

-While the usage of OWI and DUI terms differ by each state, the seriousness of drunk driving remains the same.
-By hiring a dedicated and knowledgeable OWI attorney, your chances of returning to a normal life post-arrest significantly increase.
+While the usage of OWI and DUI terms differ by each state, the seriousness of these drunk driving offenses remains the same.
+By hiring a dedicated and knowledgeable criminal defense attorney, your chances of license suspension and jail time decrease and your chances of returning to a normal life post-arrest significantly increase.